-When you’re browsing websites in Safari on iOS, do you ever wonder which of those sites have trackers, what those trackers are, and which other sites you visit have them?
-With attention to privacy on iOS 14 and iPadOS 14, you can now view these details with a tap.
+When you’re browsing websites in Safari, do you ever wonder which of those sites have trackers, what those trackers are, and which other sites you visit have them?
+With attention to privacy on iOS 14, iPadOS 14, and macOS Big Sur, you can now view these details with a tap.

-Apple introduced an easy-to-access website Privacy Report in the updated Safari browser on iPhone and iPad.
+Apple introduced an easy-to-access website Privacy Report in the updated Safari browser.
 And the details you’ll find in the Privacy Report are more informative than you might expect.
 Here, we’ll show you how to view the website Privacy Report and the information you’ll find.

 Intelligent Tracking Prevention in Safari